KDE/documentation-develop-kde-org/content/docs/getting-started/python/python-bindings.md

 ## Bindings installation

-To generate the KDE Frameworks bindings, their respective upstream libraries in C++ need to use [ECMGeneratePythonBindings](https://api.kde.org/ecm/module/ECMGeneratePythonBindings.html).
-When each project is built, it generates a CPython `.so` file that is typically installed under `/usr/lib64/python3.11/site-packages/` by Linux distributions.
-This makes it available to be used in Python scripts.
-If the `site-packages` files are installed elsewhere, you can force-use them in Python with `PYTHONPATH`.

-In addition to that, the bindings need to be built against the same version of Qt as PySide.
+Like with Kirigami and PySide6/PyQt6, the bindings need to be built against the same version of Qt used for PySide6/PyQt6.

-Because of that, currently the easiest way to use KDE bindings is by using a distribution that has built KDE libraries with support for the Python bindings.
+Because of this, currently the easiest way to use KDE bindings is by using a distribution that has built KDE libraries with support for the Python bindings.
 As the bindings are still new, not all distributions will have bindings, so we recommend you to use [distrobox]({{< ref "containers-distrobox" >}}).

 Currently only one distribution provides these bindings: